This is the multi-page printable view of this section. Click here to print.

 Resizing the Background Image

-• Selecting the ChainLink button will toggle between keeping the aspect ratio of the width and height fixed vs allowing both the width and height to be edited independently.
+Selecting the button will toggle between keeping the aspect ratio of the width and height fixed vs allowing both the width and height to be edited independently.

 This type of resize is often desired when a background image is not being used.